-(f) To what extent does a particular method of assistance relieve or abolish educative, developmental and relationship problems, and to what extent is pedagogically suitable transfer from the assistance to everyday educating and teaching possible?

-A method of assistance which does not bring about relief or abolish the educative, developmental and relationship problems of parents, other educators, children and youths, or which even increases the problem, or even seemingly relieve or eliminate the problem with all sorts of tricks, and where no pedagogically suitable transfer to everyday educating and teaching is possible, can be labeled as pedagogically inappropriate and not allowable.
-Then there is no assisting.
+(f) To what extent does a particular method of assistance relieve or abolish educational, developmental and relationship problems, and to what extent is pedagogically suitable transfer from the assistance to everyday educating and teaching possible?
+A method of assistance that does not bring about relief or abolish the educational, developmental and relationship problems of parents, other educators, children and youths, or that even increases the problem or even seemingly relieves or eliminates the problem with all sorts of tricks, and where no pedagogically suitable transfer to everyday educating and teaching is possible, can be labeled as pedagogically inappropriate and not allowable.
+Then there is no mention of assisting.

-Forms of assistance which do not take into account, or do so in inadequate ways, or even go against the following, can be called pedagogically inappropriate and not permissible:
+Forms of assistance that do not take into account, or do so in inadequate ways, or even go against the following factualities can be called pedagogically inappropriate and not permissible:

-- o the structure of being-an-educand; - o the structure of being-an-educator (normative personimage); - o the purposefulness which makes educating meaningful (adulthood): - o the everyday educative relationship between educator and educand; - o the essentials of being-a-person; - o the relief or elimination of educative, developmental and relationship problems through transfer to everyday educating and teaching.
+- o the structure of being-an-educand; - o the structure of being-an-educator (normative personimage); - o the purposefulness that makes educating meaningful (adulthood); - o the everyday educational relationship between educator and educand; - o the essentials of being-a-person; - o the relief or elimination of educational, developmental and relationship problems through transfer to everyday educating and teaching.